+Situational awareness for managing risk is essential.
 Like safety and quality, risk management is a state of mind with forethought.
 It cannot be simply boiled down into a set of tools and techniques.
 There are tools and techniques involved, but to be truly effective at risk management requires a trained mind — a situational awareness.
 The mind needs to focus on the what-ifs and how to address them and focus on situational awareness.
 Interested in finding out about situational awareness for managing risk?
-Read further.
+Read further for more and an example of situational awareness for context.

 Similar to driving a car or flying a plane, being situationally aware helps to identify potential risk points.
-For example, when you are behind the wheel of your car, you are looking more cautiously at intersections for where someone could pull out in front of you.
+Here’s an example of situational awareness.
+When you are behind the wheel of your car, you are looking more cautiously at intersections for where someone could pull out in front of you.
 When driving in the woods, you respond to the deer crossing sign by watching the shoulders and tree lines for the creatures.
 In the same light, a situationally aware project manager will be thinking through the project to identify where will the delays initiate, where will the additional costs originate.

 When risks are identified by the situationally aware project team, the next step is to identify a response to the risk.
 If the engine of the plane cuts out, what response does the pilot perform?
 A trained pilot is always looking for the next safe landing area for this very situation.
 What if another aircraft suddenly appears in the area?
 The trained pilot will steer towards the open air or turn right if the other plain is directly ahead.
 These are already predefined before the pilot enters the situation.
 Likewise, project team members should train their minds to prepare a response to perceived risks to the project.